Welfare Rights Conference 2018

 Booking a place

-To book place(s) please complete our online booking form here.
+To book your place(s) please complete the online booking form here.

 Please note that bookings cannot be processed until you have selected your workshops, and workshops will be filled on a first-come, first-serve basis.